CopernicaMarketingSoftware/Documentation/Publisher/en/sender-reputation.md

 to prevent this from happening.

-To ensure that all of your subscribers want to receive your emails and are using a valid email adress you can [create a double opt-in](create-a-double-optin-for-new-subscribers).
+To ensure that all of your subscribers want to receive your emails and are using a valid email address you can [create a double opt-in](create-a-double-optin-for-new-subscribers).

 ### Email content